louisnow/louisnow.github.io/_posts/2016-04-18-sicp-challenge.markdown

 permalink: sicp-challenge
 ---

 I have decided to take on task of actually <em>doing</em> [Structure and Interpretation of Computer Science](https://mitpress.mit.edu/books/structure-and-interpretation-computer-programs).
 I have tried reading it in the past with varying degrees of success.
 Just reading the book isn't enough though.
 The authors have really put in a lot of effort in structuring the exercises.
 If you skip them, you'll be missing out on a huge part of what makes SICP so wonderful.
-You can find the book freely available with search friendly modern typography [here](https://github.com/sarabander) .
+You can find the book freely available in any format [here](https://github.com/sarabander), these versions have much better fonts than the official one.

 ## Why am I doing it?